cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 The interval between each health check.

 Shorter intervals may improve failover time, but will increase load on the origins as we check from multiple locations.
-Defaults to `60`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#interval LoadBalancerMonitor#interval}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#interval LoadBalancerMonitor#interval}

 ---